 Undergraduates can obtain positions as an Teaching Assistant or reader for one of our Undergraduate courses.
 Open positions will be advertised each semester.

 There are numerous opportunities for off-campus employment.
 Please check out the UC Berkeley Career Center site.

 Student Prizes and Awards

 Astronomy graduate students are provided financial assistance in the forms of fellowships, teaching positions, and research appointments.
 This support is meant to cover costs such as registration costs (all fees and nonresident supplemental tuition) and provides a stipend for living expenses while attending Berkeley.
 For more information pertaining to general campus costs please visit the Graduate Division website.
-For specific information related to Astronomy, please contact Dexter Stewart.
+For specific information related to Astronomy, please contact Yasasha Ridel.

 While the department provides graduate funding, we encourage applicants to apply for fellowships from sources other than U.C.
 Berkeley.
 U.S. citizens and permanent residents are particularly encouraged to apply for fellowships such as the National Science Foundation (NSF), the NASA Harriet Jenkins Predoctoral Fellowship, and the DOE Computational Science Graduate Fellowship.

 Graduate students obtain funding through TA appointments; this is also a great opportunity to develop teaching and consultation skills.
 There are also opportunities for instructor positions at other local colleges.